ayabedair/EMBEDDED-ROADMAP-IEEE/Weeks/Week16.md

 # IEEE Student Activity: Week 16 - Stack Content

 Welcome to Week 16 of the IEEE Student Activity!
 This week, we'll be diving into the fascinating world of stacks.
 Stacks are a fundamental data structure widely used in computer science and software engineering.
-They follow the Last In, First Out (LIFO) principle, meaning the last element added to the stack is the first one to be removed.

 ## Task Overview: